priyanka-smitha/Hello/README.md

 1] For performing a simulation of Canary Release, we initially deployed the production version(app.js) of the application on two EC2 instances.

 2] We selectively chose 52.5.183.101 as our canary deployment server.
-We then deployed the newer version "app1.js" to the canary server.
+We then deployed version 2 of our application which is "app1.js" to the canary server.

 3] Thus we are considering the server with IP address 52.5.190.167 as our production server and the server with IP address 52.5.183.101 as our canary server.